wire-elements/spotlight/README.md

 ## Configuration
-You can customize the placeholder for Spotlight via the `livewire-ui-spotlight.php` config file.
+You can customize Spotlight via the `livewire-ui-spotlight.php` config file.
 This includes some additional options like including CSS if you don't use TailwindCSS for your application.
 To publish the config run the vendor:publish command:
 ```shell
 php artisan vendor:publish --tag=livewire-ui-spotlight-config
 ```